Jacotsu/ofxstatement-intesasp/README.md

 Once you have the `ofx` file, you can use any program to manage your finances.
 Among the many available, a non-exhaustive list of open source products is:

 - [HomeBank](http://homebank.free.fr/en/index.php), continuously updated program, present everywhere except in smartphones, with many beautiful ideas and listening to the community. **100% compatibility**
+  To use automatic count mapping i suggest to open the `*.ofx` file and search `<BANKID>` or `<ACCTID>`, and insert one of this 2 (possible populated) and try.